edgedb/easy-edgedb/chapter16/index.md

 # Chapter 16 - Is Renfield telling the truth?

 > Arthur Holmwood's father has died and now Arthur is the head of the house.
 His new title is Lord Godalming, and he has a lot of money.
 With this money he helps the team to find the houses where Dracula has hidden his boxes.
+>
 > Meanwhile, Van Helsing is curious and asks John Seward if he can meet Renfield.
 He is surprised to see that Renfield is very educated and well-spoken.
 Renfield talks about Van Helsing's research, politics, history, and so on - he doesn't seem crazy at all!
 But later, Renfield doesn't want to talk and just calls him an idiot.
 Very confusing.
+>
-And one night, Renfield was very serious and asks them to let him leave.
-He says: “Don’t you know that I am sane and earnest...a sane man fighting for his soul?
+> ne night, Renfield becomes very serious and asks the men to let him leave.
+Renfield says: “Don’t you know that I am sane and earnest...a sane man fighting for his soul?
 Oh, hear me! hear me!
 Let me go! let me go! let me go!”
 They want to believe him, but can't trust him.
 Finally Renfield stops and calmly says: “Remember, later on, that I did what I could to convince you tonight.”

 ## `index on` for quicker lookups